 To request a hard copy of the full report please email email@example.com

 IEA’s Policy Initiative

 In 2014, the Institute for Educational Advancement (IEA) approached The Lynde and Harry Bradley Foundation with a proposal to fund a symposium as the first phase of a larger public policy initiative to advance programs and services for gifted youth.
 With the funds, IEA invited a diverse group of eleven individuals with backgrounds in business, technology, education, politics and innovation to discuss why this part of our educational system continues to fall short and what can be done to make effective change.
 Through our dialogue, it was clear the first step to making progress was to conduct a study determining how the American public feels about the issue.
 The hope was that with this information, we might better understand why gifted students are still not a priority.

-In September 2017, IEA gathered gifted education leaders from across the country in Pasadena to discuss the next steps in advocating for a policy solution supporting gifted learners.
-The gathering included a presentation of the results from IEA’s first-ever voter poll about gifted learners, roundtable discussions and a conversation on how organizations can work together to advocate for our nation’s gifted students.
-The gathering included leaders from IEA, Gifted Support Center, Johns Hopkins University & Center for Talented Youth, Math Academy, the National Association for Gifted Children, the Thomas B. Fordham Institute, University of California Berkeley, the University of Southern California and Untapped Potential Project.
+This October, IEA will again host gifted education leaders in Pasadena to discuss next steps in advocating for a policy solution supporting gifted learners.
+In the past, this gathering has included a presentation of the results from the first-ever voter poll about gifted learners, commissioned by IEA, roundtable discussions and a conversation on how organizations can work together to advocate for our nation’s gifted students.
+The gathering includes leaders from IEA, Johns Hopkins University & Center for Talented Youth, Math Academy, the National Association for Gifted Children, the Thomas B. Fordham Institute, University of California Berkeley, the University of Southern California and Untapped Potential Project.